PikaPikaGems/jmdict-furigana-map/README.md

 ./src/main.py
 ```

-A new `jmdict-furigana-map.json` should be generated in the `output` directory.
+A new `jmdict-furigana-map.json` should be generated in the `output` directory, and its
+compressed archive file in the `releases` directory.

 ## License